-■ A. DEPARTMENT OVERVIEW
+■ A. DEPARTMENT OVERVIEW.

-The Connecticut Department of Public Health (DPH) is the state's leader in public health policy and advocacy, the agency is the center of a comprehensive network of public health services and is a partner to local health departments.
-The agency provides advocacy, training and certification, technical assistance and consultation, and specialty services such as risk assessment that are not available at the local level.
-The agency is a source of accurate, up-to-date health information to the Governor, the Legislature, the Federal government and local communities.
+The Connecticut Department of Public Health (DPH) is the state's leader in public health policy and advocacy and is an integral part of the public health system.
+The agency is the center of a comprehensive network of public health providers, and, is a partner to local health departments for which it provides advocacy, training and certification, and technical assistance, consultation and oversight.
+The agency is a source of accurate, up-to-date health information to the Governor, the Legislature, the federal government and local communities.
 This information is used to monitor the health status of Connecticut's residents, set health priorities and evaluate the effectiveness of health initiatives.
 The agency is focused on health outcomes, maintaining a balance between assuring quality and administrative functions among personnel, facilities and programs.
 DPH is a leader on the national scene through direct input to Federal agencies and the United States Congress.

-The mission of DPH is: To protect and improve the health and safety of the people of Connecticut by:
+The mission of the CT DPH is to protect and improve the health and safety of the people of Connecticut by:

-- Assuring the conditions in which people can be healthy - · Preventing disease, injury, and disability, and - Promoting the equal enjoyment of the highest attainable standard of health, which is a human right and a priority of the state.
+- · Assuring the conditions in which people can be healthy, - Preventing disease, injury, and disability, and - Promoting the equal enjoyment of the highest attainable standard of health, which is a human right and a priority of the state.